Brand and Media Resources

 Standard photo and video consent forms can be found on Carolina’s University Branding and Visual Identity Guidelines website.

 A range of photographs, including scenic campus shots as well as depictions of classrooms and special events, are available for use with UNC-Chapel Hill or partner projects.
-Carolina faculty and staff can access the UNC Communications and Public Affairs image library; partner universities should submit requests to Ingrid Smith, interim director of communications and events.
+Carolina faculty and staff can access the UNC Communications and Public Affairs image library; partner universities should submit requests to Heather Ward, associate provost for global affairs.